1 May – a holiday with many facets

 May dances, May wine punch and May pranks – traditions on the May holiday

 Traditions on 1 May differ greatly from region to region.
 In addition to the May tree, a May queen and a May king are elected in some places, for example.
 This is a particularly important tradition in the villages and communities of the Rhineland and is even published in the newspapers.
 In Baden-Württemberg, people play May pranks, wrapping public wells or monuments in paper, for example.
+In a lot of German places May fires are glowing on 30 April.
 Deutsche Welle’s website shows photos of the various customs in the gallery ‘Hexentanz und Feuersprung – Bräuche im Mai’ (‘Witches’ dance and bonfire leap – May customs’).

 May tree: It is decorated with colorful ribbons and wreaths and positioned in a central location: The May tree represents a strong tradition in many German towns and villages.
 Frequently it also represents a token of love.
 Young men place it in front of their girlfriend's houses.
 Source: DW (c) picture-alliance/Helga Lade